Weekend Trips from Paris by Train: 12 Places Worth the Journey (2026)

 If you are looking for lively places near Paris to visit by train, Nantes by the Loire River is an excellent option.
 Traditionally an industrial city with the biggest shipyards in the country, its owners invested their fortunes in elegant mansions and houses around the city’s beautiful squares.

 Nantes is one of the best overnight trips from Paris by train for a cultural weekend.
-The city was the former capital of the Dukes of Brittany, and history buffs will enjoy their medieval castle, the Gothic cathedral, and other interesting historical buildings (check out this itinerary for 2 days in Nantes).
-For some shopping and local delicacies, don’t miss the beautiful Passage Pommeraye, in Quartier Graslin, very similar to the covered passages of Paris,
+Once the former capital of the Dukes of Brittany, the city offers plenty for history lovers, including its medieval castle, Gothic cathedral, and numerous well-preserved historic buildings (see this 2-day itinerary for Nantes for more ideas).

 WHERE TO STAY IN NANTES: